quiver-team/torch-quiver/README.md

 ## Why Quiver?

 ----
-The primary motivation for this project to make it easy to take a PyG script and efficiently scale it across many GPUs and CPUs.
+The primary motivation for this project is to make it easy to take a PyG script and efficiently scale it across many GPUs and CPUs.
 To achieve this, Quiver provides several features:
 <!--
 If you are a GNN researcher or you are a `PyG`'s or `DGL`'s user and you are suffering from consuming too much time on graph sampling and feature collection when training your GNN models, then here are some reasons to try out Quiver for your GNN model trainning. -->

-* **High performance**: Quiver enables GPUs to be efficiently used in accelerating graph sampling, feature construction and data parallel training, which usually become bottlenecks in large-scale graph learning.
+* **High performance**: Quiver enables GPUs to be efficiently used in accelerating graph sampling, feature construction and data-parallel training, which usually become bottlenecks in large-scale graph learning.
 Quiver thus often out-performs PyG and DGL even with a single GPU.

-* **High scalability**: Quiver can achieve (super) linear scalablity in distributed graph learning.
-This is contributed by Quiver's novel communication-efficient data/processor management techniques and an effective usage of fast networking technologies (e.g., NVLink and RDMA).
+* **High scalability**: Quiver can achieve (super) linear scalability in distributed graph learning.
+This is contributed by Quiver's novel communication-efficient data/processor management techniques and effective usage of fast networking technologies (e.g., NVLink and RDMA).

 <!-- * **Greate performance and scalibility**: Using CPU to do graph sample and feature collection not only leads to poor performance, but also leads to poor scalability because of CPU contention.
 Quiver, however, can achieve much better scalability and can even achieve `super linear scalibility` on machines equipped with NVLink. -->